ETS-Android2/GrabScrap/README.md

 # _Long description_

-## _What is GRAB SCRAP_
+## _Introduction_
+Every year, an estimated 11.2 billion tonnes of waste is produced.
+While looking for a solution for this problem, the first step is minimisation of waste, where waste cannot be avoided.
+So the second option is recovery of materials and energy from waste and recycling of waste into usable products.
+Recycling leads to substantial resource savings.
+For example, for every ton of paper recycled, 17 trees and 50 per cent of water can be saved.

+## _Circular economy_
+The circular economy refers to an economic model whose objective is to produce goods and services in a sustainable way, by limiting the consumption and waste of resources as well as the production of waste.
+Waste materials and energy should become input for other processes through waste reclamation, either as a component or recovered resource for another industrial process or as regenerative resources for nature.
+This regenerative approach is in contrast to the traditional linear economy, which has a "take, make, use, dispose, pollute" model of production.
+Circular economy is a boon to our society and environment when practiced on a daily basis.
+As stated earlier Recycle , Reuse and Reduce of waste are its main advantages which also leads to protection of the environment from pollution, creates a positive impact on climatic changes and decreases the impact of landfill and soil contamination.
+Since the waste is recycled and used as a resource to another product, our dependence on fresh raw material is minimised which leads to the prevention of biodiversity loss.

+## _Grab Scrap_
-Grab-Scrap is a platform/marketplace for manufacturers and consumers from varied sectors to buy & sell recyclable waste.
-Our application serves as a source of information for both manufacturers and consumers to fulfil their respective needs.
+As this Circularity shouldn’t be limited to one industry we have created an application called GRAB SCRAP where manufacturers and consumers from varied sectors can buy & sell  recyclable waste.
+They can rely on us to fulfill their respective needs as we provide the gathered information from our users.
 Industries - Small scale businesses - individuals from varied sectors can register on our App and benefit from the plethora of opportunities to buy or sell recyclable waste.
 Registration is a one-time procedure where users register with their name, email address and contact number.
 We only provide a platform for the exchange of goods and do not operate as a middleman between the producer and the consumer, so they do not have to pay any additional fee or commission involved.
-Therefore, we are not responsible or accountable for the content provided by the transacting entities.
-The producer who desires to sell his recyclable waste will have to furnish the details like cost, location, description, so that the buyer has a clear picture of what they are looking to purchase.
-We do offer an add-on function that allows the seller to delete the product details.
-The buyer will be able to see all the details about the seller in addition to the details of the product in a one-click process that includes price, contact information, address and company name.
+The producer who desires to sell his recyclable waste will have to furnish the details like cost, address, description, image so that the buyer has a clear picture of what they  are looking to purchase.
+We do offer 2 add-on features that allow the seller to delete and edit the product details at any time.
+The buyer will be able to see all the details of the product in a one-click process that includes price, contact information, address and company name.
+Grab is user friendly and interactive which makes the user’s experience comfortable.
+In the long run this sector boosts economic growth and also increases job opportunities.
+For example this sector employs 12 million people in Brazil, China and the United States alone.
+We hope that through our application we could create a positive impact on the environment through waste recycling and reusing.
-## _Circular economy_
-Every year, we produce 1.3 billion tonnes of waste, far more than what we could possibly recycle.
-This has resulted in environmental disasters such as marine pollution, soil degradation, and a lack of sustainable waste disposal process.
-The majority of our global economy is built on the take-make-waste model rather than circularity.
-Companies, corporations, governments, and individuals can embrace circularity by forming partnerships to consolidate and then circulate their recyclable garbage.
-Since circularity should not be limited to a single industry, we created this platform where individuals & vendors from all domains across India can connect and circulate waste for a better environment and sustainable future for us all.
-## _Benefits_
-This platform will act as a crucial link amongst individuals and will pave the way for more garbage recycling.
-With more recyclable waste utilized, the dependence on natural resources is also reduced, resulting in a bigger impact.
-When waste is recycled on a bigger scale, it creates job opportunities and boosts the nation's economy.
-In contrast to the linear model, waste is properly utilised in this case, and people gain from the trash.
-As a result, this project will prove to be extremely vital for in upholding the sustainable development goals of the UN for a safer and a sustainable future.